SteveBarnett/Remixing/_thinking/ai/ai-snake-oil.md

 #### A World without Prediction

-- they can’t stand the thought of the alternative to this way of decision-making—that is, acknowledging that the future cannot be predicted.
-- the discomfort we experience with randomness can lead to a search for patterns where none exist.
+- The discomfort we experience with randomness—the inability to stand the thought that the future cannot be predicted—leads us to search for patterns where none exist.

 #### Concluding Thoughts